Ana Kokkinos: 1998 to 1999: Breakthrough with Head On

 In Head On (1998), Kokkinos explores the relationship between the city and the individual.
 Head On follows Greek-Australian teenager Ari as he wanders the streets of Melbourne, struggling with his identity as a gay male and the identity his family wishes to thrust upon him.

 Head On divided the Greek community in Australia.
 Kokkinos said in an interview with the Los Angeles Times.
 Kokkinos said "what it did is that it opened up a dialogue between younger Greeks and their parents.
 What the film has done is that it has broken down barriers."

 The film was adapted from the novel Loaded, written by Christos Tsiolkas, and it received numerous awards, including Best First Feature in the San Francisco International Lesbian and Gay Film Festival as well as Best Film at the Milan International Lesbian and Gay Film Festival.

 2000s to the present

-Her next film The Book of Revelation (2006) was adapted form a novel of the same name written by Rupert Thomson.
+Her next film The Book of Revelation (2006) was adapted from a novel of the same name written by Rupert Thomson.
 In The Book of Revelation, Daniel leaves his house to buy cigarettes but is abducted by three masked women who then subject him to physical and emotional abuse.
 The women also repeatedly rape Daniel.
 The Book of Revelation was nominated by the Australian Film Institute for Best Screenplay.

 Blessed (2009) deals with the relationship between mother and child, occurring during the span of 24 hours.
 Blessed was nominated by the Australian Film Institute for Best Adapted Screenplay in 2009.

 In May 2022, the BBC and Stan commissioned Kokkinos to direct Ten Pound Poms (2023-2025), a drama about the British citizens who migrated to Australia after the Second World War.